 The YMCA Saved Our Lives

-By: Shantel Davis, First Coast YMCA Metro Board of Directors
+By: Shantel Davis, First Coast YMCA Member and Board Member, Metropolitan Board of Directors

 Could you jump into a pool to save someone’s life?
 In the deep end?
 What if it was your child?
 That’s a scary thought, but it’s a nightmare I lived through when my daughter was five years old.
 Had both of us not learned how to swim at the YMCA, she might not be alive today.